akshayshedbalkar/cpp_alpha_vantage/README.md

 To make this project better, the following needs to be done.
 A lot of these goals can be accomplished by implementing a csv parser which converts the csv string into a 2D vector of doubles.

 - When plotting all symbols on one chart, show percentage increase rather than absolute values.
-Some deeper knowledge of gnuplot is required here.
+[Issue #1]
 - Remove csv files after program exit.
 Removing files in the destructor does not seem to work.
 The destructor is called before the gnuplot stream leading to no data to plot.
+[Issue #2]
 - Plot data as candlestick chart.
+[Issue #4]
 - Extra overloaded functions to use optional features of Alpha Vantage API.
+[Issue #5]
 - Show all charts simultaneously instead of one by one.
 I do not know if this is a limitation of gnuplot c++ interface.
+[Issue #3]